msmojtabafar/Latest-CVEs/README.md

 CVE Fetcher Tool
 Welcome to the CVE Fetcher Tool! 🚀

-This powerful tool automatically fetches the latest CVEs (Common Vulnerabilities and Exposures) from the National Vulnerability Database (NVD) and stores them securely in a database.
-No more worrying about missing critical vulnerabilities!
+This powerful tool automatically fetches the latest CVEs (Common Vulnerabilities and Exposures) from both the National Vulnerability Database (NVD) and Vulmon, and securely stores them in a database.
+No more worrying about missing critical vulnerabilities from your favorite sources!

 🔑 Key Features:
+* Multi-Source Collection: Retrieves CVE data from both NVD (cve.org) and Vulmon to ensure comprehensive coverage of the latest vulnerabilities.

-Automatic Updates: The tool checks for new CVEs regularly, ensuring your database is always up-to-date.
+* Automatic Updates: The tool regularly checks for new CVEs from both sources, keeping your database consistently up-to-date.

-HTML Dashboard: A clean and user-friendly HTML page powered by Flask to display all the saved CVEs.
+* HTML Dashboard: A clean and user-friendly HTML interface powered by Flask displays all collected CVEs in one place.

-Search & Filter: Easily search for specific vulnerabilities and apply filters to narrow down your results.
+* Search & Filter: Quickly search and filter vulnerabilities by keyword, severity, or publication date.

-Manual Fetching: Need fresh data right away?
-Just click the Fetch button to manually retrieve the latest CVEs at any time.
+* Manual Fetching: Want instant updates?
+Just click the Fetch button to manually retrieve the most recent CVEs from both platforms.

-PoC Detection: The tool fetches proof-of-concept (PoC) links for CVEs that were updated in the past 24 hours, and stores them in a separate table.
+* PoC Detection: Scans for Proof-of-Concept (PoC) links for recently updated CVEs and stores them in a separate table for quick access.

-PoC Dashboard: A dedicated HTML page displays CVEs with available PoC links in a grouped and organized format — perfect for quickly identifying exploitable vulnerabilities.
+* PoC Dashboard: A dedicated page displays PoC-enabled CVEs in a categorized and organized layout — ideal for quickly spotting exploitable vulnerabilities.

 🚀 How to Use:
-Install dependencies: Follow the installation guide to set up the environment.
+* Install dependencies: Follow the installation guide to set up the Python and Flask environment.

-Run the tool: Start the Flask server to access the dashboard and explore the CVEs.
+* Run the tool: Start the Flask server and open the dashboard in your browser.

-Fetch manually: Click on the "Fetch" button to update the data whenever you need.
+* Fetch manually: Use the Fetch button to update your CVE database with fresh entries from NVD and Vulmon.

-View PoCs: Navigate to the PoC dashboard to view CVEs with PoC links discovered in the last 24 hours.
+* Explore PoCs: Navigate to the PoC dashboard to see which CVEs have working proof-of-concept exploits available in the last 24 hours.

-This tool is perfect for security researchers, SOC teams, and vulnerability analysts who want to stay on top of the latest security threats in real-time.
+This tool is ideal for security researchers, SOC analysts, and vulnerability management teams who want a real-time, comprehensive, and centralized view of the latest cybersecurity threats from trusted databases.